nanocloudx/nanocloudx/README.md

 - I'm not thinking of changing jobs
 - But, I would consider changing jobs immediately if offered the following
   - Offer amount over 100,000 USD annual salary (required)
-  - United Nations or International Organizations Contributing to Peace
   - Businesses that contribute to otaku culture for the world
-  - Work that makes more people happy
+  - Work that makes more people delight